Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 Avoid driving at night on secondary roads due to speed bumps and potholes.

-In the city, they are not a problem, but on secondary roads, speed bumps are sometimes poorly visible and poorly signaled at night.
+In the city, they are not a problem, but on secondary roads, speed bumps are sometimes poorly identifiable and poorly signaled at night.

 So, avoid driving at night to prevent hitting a speed bump at full speed and having to change all four tires of your vehicle.